 We believe digital communication provides new opportunities to reach people who are most at-risk with tailored information on HIV and sexual health.

-Further campaigns on regular HIV testing, and condoms and sex were launched in July and December 2018.
-Alongside the campaigns we launched a new gay health hub bringing together relevant resources from across Avert.org.
+Alongside the campaigns, we also launched a new gay health hub bringing together relevant resources from across Avert.org.

 Find out more about the impact of our work.